Meanwhile...

 As you can see, we were pretty glammed up for a Sunday morning, but signs like this reassured me that we had done the right thing.

-This fish stand prepared me for all kinds of hairstyle excitement, but in fact South Philly hair was pretty traditional.
 I suppose after living in Chicago, where basically every takeout menu has ribs on it (fried chicken + ribs, pizza + ribs, Chinese food + ribs) the butchery aspect of the market shouldn't have struck me as notable, but it did.
 People seemed to revel in the transformation of animals into food, and made sure that even if the cut of meat was not immediately recognizable, the pictoral representation would be.

 Yes, poor little rabbitlet, so unaware of your meaty fate.
 Meanwhile, here only the pig seems aware of his impending doom - look at the sad little downturn of his mouth.
 He knows he's living on borrowed time above that House of Pork.